UMICHMDP/wordpress/wp-content/plugins/miniorange-login-openid/readme.txt

 Our very simple and easy registration lets you register with Social Login, Social Sharing by miniOrange works if you are connected to miniOrange.
 Once you have registered with a valid email-address, you will be able to enable Social Login, Social Sharing by miniOrange.

-= Some of the sharing apps are not working.
+= Some of the social sharing apps are not working.
 Why is that? = This issue arises if your website is not publicly hosted.
 Facebook for example looks for the URL to generate the webpage's preview for sharing.

 = I want to add Social Login/ Social Sharing to a custom location in my page.
 How can I achieve that? = To add Social Login or Social Sharing icons to a custom location, use a Shortcode.
 For further details refer to Shortcode tab in the plugin.

-= I have added miniOrange Sharing - Vertical widget to my page.
+= I have added miniOrange social Sharing - Vertical widget to my page.
 How can I change its position in the page?  = The vertical sharing widget for Social Sharing gives a couple of options to change its position in the page and also the space between icons.
 You can align the social sharing widget on the left or right side of the page.
 You can view these options from Appearance->Widgets or editing the widget options in Customizer.

-= I want to upgrade to the premium plan but I don't find the option.
-How can I upgrade?  = Premium version of the plugin can be activated from the plugin itself.
-To activate the premium version, go to Licensing Plans tab and click on Upgrade Now to upgrade to the premium plan of your choice.
+= I want to upgrade to the social login standard/premium plan.
+How can I upgrade?  = Please contact us through the support form for the social login standard and premium plugin.

 = For any other query/problem/request =
 Please email us at info@miniorange.com.
 You can also submit your query from the Social plugin's configuration page.